Avaiga/taipy-doc/docs/manuals/core/concepts/task.md

 A `Task^` is a runnable Python function provided by the developer.
-It represents one of the steps that the developer wants to implement in his/her pipeline.
+It represents one of the steps that the developer wants to implement in his/her sequence.

 For example, a _task_ could be a pre-processing function to clean the initial dataset.
 It could also be a more complex function that computes a training model using machine learning algorithms.